open-webui/docs/docs/tutorials/tips/reduce-ram-usage.md

 ---
 sidebar_position: 10
-title: "Reduce RAM usage"
+title: "✂️ Reduce RAM Usage"
 ---

-# Reduce RAM usage
+# Reduce RAM Usage

 If you are deploying this image in a RAM-constrained environment, there are a few things you can do to slim down the image.